TheodorosZ/Master-Thesis-Inclusion-Body-Myositis/README.md

 raw_counts.txt = raw counts of the samples used for the analysis

 res.LFCshrink.txt = results of the differentiall gene expression analysis, using the log-fold shrinkage argument

+sample metadata.txt = covariates of the samples

+# Run the analysis, by starting from the differential gene expression, followed by the enrichment analysis, the WGCNA and finally the eQTL analysis